Ödön von Horváth: Early life and education

-Ödön von Horváth was the eldest son of an Austro-Hungarian diplomat of Hungarian origin from Slavonia, Edmund (Ödön) Josef Horváth, and Maria Lulu Hermine (Prehnal) Horváth, who was from an Austro-Hungarian military family.
+Ödön von Horváth was the eldest son of an Austro-Hungarian diplomat of Hungarian origins from Slavonia, Edmund (Ödön) Josef Horváth, and Maria Lulu Hermine (Prehnal) Horváth, who was from an Austro-Hungarian military family.

 From 1908, Ödön attended elementary school in Budapest, and later attended the Rákóczianum, where his education was in the Hungarian language.
 In 1909, his father was ennobled and assigned to Munich, unaccompanied.
-In 1913, Horváth attended secondary school in Pressburg and Vienna, where he learned German as a second language, and earned the Matura (secondary school diploma) then reunited with his parents at Murnau am Staffelsee; from 1919, Horváth studied at the Ludwig Maximilians University, in Munich.
+In 1913, Horváth attended secondary school in Pressburg and Vienna, where he learned German as a second language, and earned the Matura (secondary school diploma) then reunited with his parents at Murnau am Staffelsee, in Upper Bavaria; from 1919, Horváth studied at the Ludwig Maximilians University, in Munich.

 Later life and death

 He started writing as a student, from 1920.
-Quitting university without a degree in early 1922, he moved to Berlin.
-Later, he lived in Salzburg and Murnau am Staffelsee in Upper Bavaria.
+After quitting university without a degree in early 1922, he moved to Berlin.
+Later, he lived in Salzburg and Murnau am Staffelsee.
 In 1931, he was awarded, along with Erik Reger, the Kleist Prize.
 In 1933, at the beginning of the Nazi regime in Germany, he relocated to Vienna.

-Following Austria's Anschluss with Germany in 1938, Horváth emigrated to Paris.
+Following the annexation of the Federal State of Austria with Nazi Germany in 1938, Horváth emigrated to Paris.

-Ödön von Horváth was hit by a falling branch from a tree and killed during a thunderstorm on the Champs-Élysées in Paris, opposite the Théâtre Marigny, in June 1938.
-Ironically, only a few days earlier, von Horváth had said to a friend: "I am not so afraid of the Nazis...There are worse things one can be afraid of, namely things one is afraid of without knowing why.
+Horváth was hit by a falling branch from a tree and killed during a thunderstorm on the Champs-Élysées in Paris, opposite the Théâtre Marigny, in June 1938.
+Ironically, only a few days earlier, Horváth had said to a friend: "I am not so afraid of the Nazis...There are worse things one can be afraid of, namely things one is afraid of without knowing why.
 For instance, I am afraid of streets.
 Roads can be hostile to one, can destroy one.
 Streets scare me."
-And a few years earlier, von Horváth had written poetry about lightning: "Yes, thunder, that it can do.
+And a few years earlier, Horváth had written poetry about lightning: "Yes, thunder, that it can do.
 And bolt and storm.
 Terror and destruction."

-Ödön von Horváth was buried in Saint-Ouen cemetery in northern Paris.
+Horváth was buried in the Saint-Ouen Cemetery, in northern Paris.
 In 1988, on the 50th anniversary of his death, his remains were transferred to Vienna and reinterred at the Heiligenstädter Friedhof.

 Literary themes

-Important topics in Horváth's works were popular culture, politics and history.
-He especially tried to warn of the dawn of fascism and its dangers.
-Among Horváth's more enduringly popular works, Jugend ohne Gott (Youth Without God) describes the youth in Nazi Germany from a disgruntled teacher's point of view, who initially is an opportunist, but is helpless against the racist and militaristic Nazi propaganda that de-humanizes his pupils.
+Important topics in Horváth's works were popular culture, politics, and history.
+He especially tried to warn of the rise of Fascism in Europe and its dangers.
+Among Horváth's more enduringly popular works, Jugend ohne Gott (Youth Without God) describes the youth in Nazi Germany from the point of view of a disgruntled teacher who initially is an opportunist but is helpless against the racist and militaristic Nazi propaganda that dehumanizes his pupils.

-The title of his novel Ein Kind unserer Zeit (A Child of Our Time) was used in English by Michael Tippett for his oratorio (1939–1941), composed during World War II.
+The English title of his novel Ein Kind unserer Zeit (A Child of Our Time) was used by Michael Tippett for his oratorio (1939–1941), composed during World War II.